ngisearchsvp64/documentation/audio_transcript/NGI_Seach_project_overview_transcript.md

 for usage within the scope of this project.

-In this effort and in combination with other work that is relevant to the project, we ended up chosing “glibc”.
+In this effort and in combination with other work that is relevant to the project, we ended up chosing glibc.
 We provide an insight to several standard C libraries we explored and tested with some feedback.
 Full details can be found in our Milestone 2 report.